JJWithNoSauce/Project-Candy-TheWitchWithPain-/README.md

 - Sprites and arts made by me

 The project file is available in the itch.io page
-You can import the stage file and start modding such as stage building or replacing sprites or music or just change the mechanic completely.
+You can import the project file to Godot engine and start modding such as stage building or replacing sprites or music or just change the mechanic completely.

 - PLEASE! don't reupload this